 Keep track of people who finished your automation

-Change your contacts' list, segment, group, or subscription status, depending on whether or not they've completed your automation series.
+Change your contacts' audience, segment, group, or subscription status, depending on whether or not they've completed your automation series.

-Change a student's data in your list from "student" to "alumni" after they finish an educational course automation.
+Change a student's data in your audience from "student" to "alumni" after they finish an educational course automation.

 How to do it

 Set up an education automation series.
-On the final email, use the Update Merge Field post-sending action to update your contacts' list field to "alumni."
+On the final email, use the Update Merge Field post-sending action to update your contacts' audience field to "alumni."